doki-theme/doki-theme-jetbrains/README.md

 # Got Contributions, fun ideas, or issues?

 Don't be afraid to reach out and join the [Gitter Community](https://gitter.im/doki-theme-jetbrains/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link)!

+## Theme Requests

+If you want your main squeeze to be featured in the Doki Theme suite, feel free to [submit a theme request](https://github.com/doki-theme/doki-master-theme/issues).

 ## Enjoying the plugin and want more people to use it?